krijnsent/crypto_vba/readme.md

 As this is my first Git experiment and Excel/VBA and git don't work that well together, my pushes/forks/updates might be clunky...

 # How to use?
 Import the .bas files you need or simply take the sample Excel file.
 In the modules you'll find some examples how to use the code.
 Feel free to create an issue if things don't work for you.
+The project uses quite some Dictionaries in VBA, check out e.g. https://excelmacromastery.com/vba-dictionary/ if you want to know a bit more about them.

 # ToDo
 - Improve all code for better testing, following the example of Binance, Bitfinex and Bittrex